alexzigler/Projects/README.md

  - plenty of computations for the electrical components
  - control loops for the designed proccess

-Proccess control
+Water tanks control

- - complete modeling of a complex proccess, using aproximations
+ - complete modeling of a complex proccess, using approximations
  - different control tehniques such as classic PID control, cascade and feedforward for countering the effect of multiple types of perturbation
  - identifying linear models near variable operating point
  - enjoyed automating this project as much as possible